-I am an assistant professor of social science (environmental studies) at Yale-NUS College in Singapore, a liberal arts institution in collaboration between Yale University and the National University of Singapore.
+I am an associate professor of social science (environmental studies) at Yale-NUS College in Singapore.
 I hold a PhD in Environmental and Natural Resources Policy (2014) from the State University of New York College of Environmental Science and Forestry (SUNY-ESF), with a concurrent Masters in Public Administration degree from the Maxwell School of Syracuse University.
-My dissertation committee included David Sonnenfeld (Environmental Sociology), Peter Castro (Environmental Anthropology), Carol Colfer (Cultural Anthropology), Valerie Luzadis (Ecological Economics), and Philip McMichael (Development Sociology).

 Yasmin, my partner, is currently assistant professor of sociology at the Singapore Management University.
 She holds a PhD in Sociology (2015) from Syracuse University, a masters degree in Human Development and Education from Harvard, and Psychology from the University of the Philippines.
 Her research is at the nexus of migration, labor and skills in Southeast Asia.
 We have two energetic toddlers who enjoy living in our residence on campus.